Tokamak: Tokamak solution

-The two first solutions to making a design with the required twist were the stellarator which did so through a mechanical arrangement, twisting the entire torus, and the z-pinch design which ran an electrical current through the plasma to create a second magnetic field to the same end.
+The two first solutions to making a design with the required twist were the stellarator, which did so through a mechanical arrangement, twisting the entire torus, and the z-pinch design, which ran an electrical current through the plasma to create a second magnetic field to the same end.
 Both demonstrated improved confinement times compared to a simple torus, but both also demonstrated a variety of effects that caused the plasma to be lost from the reactors at rates that were not sustainable.

 The tokamak is essentially identical to the z-pinch concept in its physical layout.
 Its key innovation was the realization that the instabilities that were causing the pinch to lose its plasma could be controlled.
-The issue was how "twisty" the fields were; fields that caused the particles to transit inside and out more than once per orbit around the long axis torus were much more stable than devices that had less twist.
+The issue was how "twisty" the fields were; fields that caused the particles to transit inside and out more than once per orbit around the long axis of the torus were much more stable than devices that had less twist.
 This ratio of twists to orbits became known as the safety factor, denoted q.
 Previous devices operated at q about 1/3, while the tokamak operates at q ≫ 1.
 This increases stability by orders of magnitude.

 When the problem is considered even more closely, the need for a vertical (parallel to the axis of rotation) component of the magnetic field arises.
 The Lorentz force of the toroidal plasma current in the vertical field provides the inward force that holds the plasma torus in equilibrium.